uTox/uTox/docs/BUILD.md

 # Build

-Following are barebone compilation instructions that should get you going.
-They probably wont work but #utox on freenode can probably help you out if you're nice when you ask.
+Following are barebone compilation instructions.
+They probably wont work but #utox on freenode can probably help you out.

-If you're looking for it to "just work" you're going to want [these instructions](INSTALL.md) instead.
+If you're looking for it to "just work" you're going to want [these instructions](INSTALL.md).

 <a name="unix" />
 ## Unix Like